Natural Gas (Henry Hub)

 - Current estimates are for nearly 20 Bcf/d of LNG demand by the start of 2027

-- Permian supply will grow with new pipe in late '26 and '27, but more supply is likely needed
+- Permian supply will grow with new pipe in late '26 and '27, but lower oil prices have reduced the liklihood of material future gas growth

 - Even after the recent oil volatility there remains concerns about furture crude production growth